Faculty Educator Development Steering Committee

 Kelly Donovan, firstname.lastname@example.org

-Office of Faculty Affairs & Development
+Office of Faculty Affairs and Faculty Development

 - Ann Botash, MD, Senior Associate Dean for Faculty Affairs and Faculty Development

 - Aaron Glass, PhD, MB (ACSP), Clinical Laboratory Science CHP